 Furthermore, prior methods often expect that vertex positions and field values can be quantized onto a uniform integer grid for efficient (but lossy) predictive compression.
-This modifies the original data as the non-linear precision of floating-point numbers cannot be preserved.
+This alters the original data as the non-linear precision of floatingpoint numbers generally cannot be preserved during quantization.
 In many science and engineering applications, however, exact values must be retained, e.g. for checkpoint dumps of simulation state and for accurate analysis and computation of derived quantities such as magnitudes, curls, fluxes, critical points, etc. The use of uniform quantization is also prohibited for data sets that exploit the non-linearity of the floating-point representation to allocate more precision to important features by specifically aligning them with the origin.
 Quantization can also change geometric relationships in the data (e.g. triangle orientation, Delaunay properties).
-Finally, scientists are often particular about their data and will simply refrain from using a compression scheme that modifies their data.
+Finally, scientists are often particular about their data and will simply refrain from using a compression scheme that does not exactly preserve their data.

-To address these needs, we propose a novel and surprisingly simple scheme for fast, lossless, online compression of floating-point data using predictive coding.
-It provides a well balanced trade-off between computation speed and data reduction and can be integrated almost transparently with standard I/O. Our scheme makes no assumption on the nature of data to be compressed, but relies on a plug-in scheme for computing data-dependent predictions.
+To address these needs, we propose a novel and surprisingly simple scheme for fast, lossless, online compression of floating-point data based on predictive coding.
+Our method provides a well balanced trade-off between computation speed and data reduction and can be integrated almost transparently with standard I/O. Our scheme furthermore makes no assumption on the nature of data to be compressed, but relies on a plug-in scheme for computing data-dependent predictions.
 It is hence applicable to a wide variety of data sets used in visualization, such as unstructured meshes, point sets, images, and voxel grids.
 In contrast to many previous schemes, our method naturally extends to compression of adaptively quantized floating-point values and to coding of integer data.

 We present results of lossless and lossy floating-point compression for scalar values of structured 2D and 3D grids, fields defined over point sets, and for geometry coding of unstructured meshes.
-We compare our results with recent floating-point compression schemes to show that we achieve both state-of-the-art compression rates and speeds.
+We compare our results with recent floatingpoint compression schemes to show that we achieve both stateof-the-art compression rates and speeds.
 The high compression speed can be attributed in part to the use of an optimized, high-speed entropy coder, described here.
 As a result, our compressor is able to produce substantial increases in effective I/O rate for data-heavy applications such as large scale scientific simulations.